holochain/docs-pages/src/pages/references/enable-holo.md

 Now we get to the really exciting part!
 In the next steps you will specify your data model, and the scaffolding tool will automatically add both zome and UI code to your hApp.

-In our to-do hApp every to-do item is stored as an entry.
-So let's add new entry definitions with:
+In our to-do hApp every to-do item is stored as an [entry](/glossary/#entry).
+Add a new entry definition with:

 ```shellsession
   hc scaffold entry-type